Facilities

 Electrical and Magnetic Property Measurement

-Quantum materials exhibit a wealth of fascinating electrical and magnetic properties.
-These can be measured using our Quantum Design Physical Properties Measurement Systems (PPMS) and MPMS-VSM magnetometer system.
-We routinely access temperatures as low as 2 Kelvin and magnetic fields up to 14 Tesla.
+Quantum materials exhibit a wealth of electrical and magnetic properties.
+These can be measured using Quantum Design Physical Properties Measurement Systems and the MPMS-VSM magnetometer system.
+Researchers routinely access temperatures as low as 2 Kelvin and magnetic fields up to 14 Tesla.
 The magnetometer is equipped with a Helium-3 option for magnetization measurements down to 0.4 Kelvin.

 Principal Investigators